 The Beaver Islands became part of Charlevoix County, while the Manitou and Fox Islands became part of today's Leelanau County.
 Beaver Island was 100% Irish again, with fishermen coming back from the surrounding islands, and from County Donegal back in the old world.
 The common tongue on Beaver Island in those days was not English but Gaelic, and it earned its nickname as "America's Emerald Isle," which it retains to this day.

 Logging also came to the islands once the mainland had been clearcut, but by the 1940s both this and commercial fishing ceased to be profitable in the archipelago, and almost all of the islanders left for the mainland.
 Only in recent times have people really started to move back to Beaver Island, mostly retirees and rich cottagers.
-Central Michigan University (my alma mater) has maintained a biological research station there for many years, and I remember seeing their Beaver Island posters on the walls of Brooks Hall whenever I cut through it in crappy weather.
+Central Michigan University (my alma mater) has maintained a biological research station there for many years, and I remember seeing their Beaver Island posters on the walls of Brooks Hall whenever I cut through it during foul weather.

 The peaked dune silhouettes of the North and South Fox Islands (MAP) in the distance off the port beam came into view about halfway through the journey: